TikTok Users Get Full Access To Universal’s Catalog Of Artists

-San Francisco, Feb 9 (IANS) Chinese short-video making app TikTok has partnered Universal Music Group (UMG) where the users will be able to incorporate clips from UMGs full catalog of music, spanning the companys iconic labels, songwriters and global territories.
+Chinese short-video making app TikTok has partnered with Universal Music Group (UMG) where the users will be able to incorporate clips from UMGs full catalog of music, spanning the company’s iconic labels, songwriters and global territories.

 The two companies have announced an expanded global alliance to deliver equitable compensation for recording artists and songwriters and significantly expands and enhances the companies’ existing relationship.